NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 to construct the PFM.
 To avoid low count issues, we will add a peudo-count :math:`p` of 1 per position, to the PFM.
-This corresponds to a pseudo-count of :math:`p/N` for each entry in the matrix, where :math:`N` is the total number number of nucleotides, and :math:`N=4` in our case.
+This corresponds to a pseudo-count of :math:`p/N` for each entry in the matrix, where :math:`N` is the total number of nucleotides, and :math:`N=4` in our case.
 We will then re-calculate the PPM.

 .. math::